Reinforcement Learning for optimal dividend problem under diffusion model: Preliminaries and Problem Formulation

 (2) By definition $\int_{0}^{a} w\pi_t(w)dw \leq a$ and $-\int_{0}^{a} \ln\pi_t(w))\pi_t(w)dw \leq \ln a$ by the well-known Kullback-Leibler divergence property.
 Thus, $\cH_\l^\pi(t) \leq \l \ln a +a$, and then $V(x) \leq \frac{\l \ln a +a}{c}$.
 On the other hand, since $ \hat{\pmb \pi}(w,x) \equiv\frac{1}{a}$, $(x,w) \in \hR_+ \times [0,a]$, is admissible and $J(x,\hat{\pmb \pi}) \geq 0$ for $a>1$, the conclusion follows.

 We remark that in optimal dividend control problems it is often assumed that the maximal dividend rate is greater than the average return rate (that is, $a>2\mu$), and that the average return of a surplus process $X$, including the safety loading, is higher than the interest rate $c$.
-These, together with Proposition \ref{assl}, lead to the following standing assumption that will be used throughout the paper. \begin{assum} (i) The maximal dividend rate $a$ satisfies $a>\max\left\{1,2\mu\right\}$; and
+These, together with Proposition \ref{assl}, lead to the following standing assumption that will be used throughout the paper.